bkudria/speakeasy/docs/instructions.md

    to pass via implementation changes.
 The entire test suite must pass to ensure no regressions.
 6. Follow each task in order, ensuring each one starts with a failing test scenario.
 If re-ordering is needed, consult the user.
 Each task must be verified through TDD before moving on.
-7. Do not include implementation details in SPEC.md.
+7. Do not include implementation details in specification.md.

 Task List Management:
 - Tasks are listed with "-" bullets in the tasklist.
-- Use "[ ]" for incomplete tasks and "[x]" for completed tasks.
+ - Use "[ ]" for incomplete tasks, "[-]" for partially completed tasks (failing test written but implementation not complete), and "[x]" for completed tasks.
  - Indent sub-tasks with two additional spaces.
 - Tasks and sub-tasks must be actionable and verifiable.
 - Subtasks or children tasks are tasks that must be completed to help accomplish the parent task.
-- Some leaf tasks have a point value listed after the checkbox in parentheses -- they represent relative levels of effort required to complete the task.
+- Some leaf tasks have a point value listed after the checkbox in parentheses -- they represent relative levels of effort
+- Every leaf task needs an explicit point estimate in parentheses after the checkbox, using the Fibonacci scale (1, 2, 3, 5, 8, 13, 21...) required to complete the task.
 - Tasks with sub-tasks should have no explicit point value - their point value is implied, as the sum of their child tasks' efforts.
 - Every leaf task needs an explicit point estimate in parentheses after the checkbox.
 Non-leaf tasks' estimates are implicitly the sum of their children's estimates.
 - Some tasks have notes -- bullets without checkboxes.
 These are important -- pay attention to them.